General Tips to Save Money

 If you are pregnant or have a child under four and you are on certain benefits, or you are pregnant and under 18, you may qualify for help with milk, fruit, vegetables and vitamins under the Healthy Start scheme.
 Contact the Healthy Start Issuing Unit on 0845 607 6823 or see www.healthystart.nhs.uk to find out if you will qualify for this scheme.

-- LEGO has two kids magazines that are completely free.
-Arriving several times a year, they are packed with cartoons, model plans and competitions – perfect for any young engineer.
-And with different editions to suit your child’s needs, it really is a great freebie. http://www.lego.com/en-GB/club/member
+- The LEGO Life Magazine is completely free.
+Arriving four times a year, it is packed with super-fun Lego activities, Lego character comics, amazing Lego posters and kids’ cool creations – perfect for any young engineer.
+It really is a great freebie.

 - Teens in England aged 16 and 17 can apply to the National Citizen Service for a two or three-week course, including activities such as canoeing, climbing and hiking followed by a team project in the community.
 It’s either free or capped at £50 with all meals included.
 How: Enter details on the National Citizen Service page (parents, get your child to apply) and to find out about your nearest scheme.
 You must be 16 or 17 at the time of the trip.
 It’s a Government initiative and bursaries are available as providers aren’t allowed to turn away kids for financial reasons

 - Some schools, community centres and youth groups offer clubs for children during the school holidays, with activities as diverse as motor quads and archery.
 Kids aren’t restricted to their own schools – ask local councils for details.
 Sometimes they’re free, sometimes not.
-If they’re not though, holiday clubs are often eligible for payment with childcare tax credits or childcare vouchers
+If they’re not though, holiday clubs are often eligible for discounts with childcare tax credits or childcare vouchers.

 This will stop the cost of your holiday spiralling out of control by avoiding the ‘extras’ you hadn’t planned for.
 List all the things you will need to buy, including travel insurance, travel money, car hire, holiday clothes and swimwear, sun cream and toiletries.
 And estimate the amount you will spend each day on food, travel, entertainment and holiday treats.